hugoledoux/msc_geomatics_thesis_typst/chapters/introduction.typ

 caption: [Some GML for a `gml:Solid`.],
 ) <fig:gml>

+== And finally what matters the most: emojis!

+#emoji.face.smile #emoji.rocket #emoji.spaghetti

 == TODOs

 At P4 or for earlier drafts, it might be good to let the readers know that some part need more work.